-5. Conclusions
+4. Conclusions

-In this study, we have explored the effectiveness of hyperspectral imaging in the assessment of paint conditions on the ionic Sydney Harbour Bridge.
-A multi-class Support Vector Machines classifier was developed for this purpose.
-We have investigated the classification performance on short-range and mid-range images captured on two different locations on the bridge, based on that the following conclusions were drawn:
+In this study, we have explored the effectiveness of hyperspectral imaging in the assessment of paint condition on the ionic Sydney Harbour Bridge.
+A multi-class Support Vector Machine classifier was developed for this purpose.
+We have investigated the classification performance on short-range and mid-range images captured on two different locations on the bridge.
+Based on that the following conclusions were drawn:

-- For both short and mid-range images, the "background" class, which consists of areas not falling into the four rating levels in our study, was segmented from the other classes with a high level of accuracy (more than 90%). - The classification of level-1 and level-2 regions in mid-range images is also effective (with nearly 85% or more), given the use of training data from the same range. - There is still some degree of confusion between level 1 and 2, and level 3 and 4. - Despite this confusion, the overall classification rates are promising (over 75%).
+- For both short and mid-range images, the "background" class, which consists of areas not falling into the four rating levels in our study, was segmented from the other classes with a high level of accuracy (more than 90%). - The classification of level-1 and level-2 regions in mid-range images is also effective (with nearly 85% or more), given the use of training data from the same range. - There is still some degree of confusion between level 1 and 2, and level 3 and 4.